SillyFreak/blog/content/blog/004-moodle-development.typ

 === Setting up a testing environment

 I'm telling you that all this works, but I haven't shown you how to run it yet.
-There's still a bit of Moodle configuration (creating a user, enabling the webservice, etc.) necessary before using the web service.
+There's still a bit of Moodle configuration (creating a user, enabling the web service, etc.) necessary before using the web service.
 I'm not a fan of doing that manually, especially when I don't necessarily want to keep the Moodle Docker containers around and would have to repeat the settings.
 So here is one final PHP script based on #link("https://gist.github.com/timhunt/51987ad386faca61fe013904c242e9b4")[a gist by Tim Hunt]:

 ```php
 <?php